dearfrankg/react-performance-optimization-demo/README.md

 # react-performance-optimization-demo

-An explanation of how to optimize react by avoiding reconciliation.
+A demo app that explans how to optimize react by avoiding reconciliation.